pretix/pretix-docs/docs/guides/widget.md

 Any active pretix plugins might understand more data attributes.
 For instance, if you are using the campaigns plugin, you can pass a campaign ID as a value to `data-campaign`.
-This way, all orders made through this widget will be counted towards this campaign.
+This way, the plugin will count all orders made through this widget towards this campaign.

 #### Using tracking with the pretix Widget